-Risk Exposure Risk Assessment Risk Management and Cont (Monitoring and Measurement Process) (Structures, Procedures, Actions Tak Strategic Risk Risks at this level affect the decisions made regarding the organizational priorities, resource allocation, and tolerance and acceptance of risk.
-The various people and ground in the risk governance struct given full access to mean personnel and records for the performing their of performing their of performing their during the provide these individuals with sufficient resources to their duties.
+Risk Exposure Risk Assessment (Monitoring and Measurement Process) Risk Management and Control (Structures, Procedures, Actions Taken) Strategic Risk Risks at this level affect the decisions made regarding the organizational priorities, resource allocation, and tolerance and acceptance of risk.
+The various people and groups involved in the risk governance structure shall be given full access to management, personnel and records for the purpose of performing their duties and responsibilities.
+The Company shall provide these individuals and groups with sufficient resources to discharge their duties.
 Corporate Risks At the program level, risks may eventually transition into 'business as usual' upon program completion.
 The officers or employees concerned may obtain external legal counsel or independent professional advice if they consider this necessary in the performance of their functions.
-Operations Risk Risks at this level relate to department's systems, resources and processes.
-The various people and groups involved in the risk governance structure shall be given full access to management, personnel and records for the purpose of performing their duties and responsibilities.
-The Company shall provide these individuals and groups with sufficient resources to discharge their duties.
+Operations Risk Risks at this level relate to department's

+systems, resources and processes.
+The various people and groups involved

+in the risk governance structure shall be

+given full access to management,

+personnel and records for the purpose

+of performing their duties and

+responsibilities.
+The Company shall

+provide these individuals and groups

+with sufficient resources to discharge

+their duties.